pachterlab/gget/docs/src/en/opentargets.md

 'tractability' - Returns tractability data.
 'pharmacogenetics' - Returns pharmacogenetic responses.
 'expression' - Returns gene expression data (by tissues, organs, and anatomical systems).
+'depmap' - Returns DepMap gene-disease effect data.

 `-l` `--limit`
 Limit the number of results, e.g 10.
 Default: No limit.
-Note: Not compatible with the 'tractability' resource.
+Note: Not compatible with the 'tractability' and 'depmap' resources.

 `-o` `--out`
 Path to the JSON file the results will be saved in, e.g. path/to/directory/results.json.
 Default: Standard out.